panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 Now let's look at the second requirement of a pure function: do not produce a side-effect.

-A side-effect is a change or access to some global state.
+A side-effect is an access or change to some global state or environment outside of the [function scope](/javascript-scope/#3-function-scope).
 Examples of side-effects are:

 * changing variables and objects defined outside the function scope
 * logging to console